Prison violence trial: cuts to videos of April 5 protest at the center of the trial

-In the bunker courtroom of the prison of Santa Maria Capua Vetere, the maxi-trial involving 105 defendants, including prison police officers, Dap officials and ASL doctors, has brought to light new controversies regarding the management of video evidence relating to the prisoners' protest of 5 April 2020.
+In the bunker courtroom of the prison Santa Maria Capua Vetere, the maxi-trial involving 105 defendants, including prison police officers, Dap officials and ASL doctors, has brought to light new controversies regarding the management of video evidence relating to the prisoners' protest of 5 April 2020.

 Video cuts: a defense weakness?